open-wa/wa-automate-nodejs/README.md

 ## Sending Video

-If you intend to use video via sulla-hotfix, you need to use a chrome instance with puppeteer instead of the default chromium instance.
+If you intend to use video via @open-wa/wa-automate, you need to use a chrome instance with puppeteer instead of the default chromium instance.
 This is becase chromium does not have any relevant video codecs needed for new whatsapp web video sending features.

 You will need to make sure that you have a valid chrome instance on your machine then use the following to tell puppeteer where it can find your chrome isntance.
 The below demo is an example for mac & windows.
 For linux based hosts, you can find the chrome path with ```whereis google-chrome```, it should be something like ```/usr/bin/google-chrome```